ergutierrez/tl-clusters/README.md

 # tl-clusters
-This repository contains code for a complete programs that obtains acoustic measurements for tl clusters, including voicing, relative intensity, and rise time.
+This repository contains a complete program that obtains acoustic measurements for /tl/ clusters, including voicing, relative intensity, and rise time.